mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 # Changes from RFC 6761

-Section 3 of this document updates the requirements in section 6.3 of
-{{RFC6761}} in a few substantive ways:
+{{localhost-names}} updates the requirements in section 6.3 of {{RFC6761}} in a few substantive ways:

-1. Application software and name resolution APIs and libraries are prohibited from using searchlists when resolving localhost names.
+1. Application software and name resolution APIs and libraries are prohibited from using searchlists when resolving localhost names, and encouraged to bypass resolution APIs and libraries altogether if they intend to make security decisions based on the `localhost` name.

 2. Name resolution APIs and libraries are required to resolve localhost names to loopback addresses, without sending the query on to caching DNS servers.